 A second major advantage that containers offer is the use of a union file system.
 A union file system consists of multiple filesystem layers joined together.
 These file systems allow mounting files from other file systems, and, in the case of containers, can be used to directly mount the layers of a container image to a given directory on the host machine.
 Like a source control system, these layers are versioned and stored in a central repository.
 This enables them to be pulled and run on any machine having access to this repository.
 Only updated layers need to be pushed, significantly reducing network bandwidth and deployment times.

 As a result, containers can be quickly started, stopped, and updated, enabling rapid responses to both code changes and application load.
 This makes them a natural fit for CI/CD pipelines, where the goal is increased velocity and reduced risk due to faster feedback.
 Changes are deployed faster and feedback is received sooner, leading to higher quality code.
 Containers are versioned, meaning specific features can be easily deployed and, if necessary, rolled back.
-This is one of the goals of an immutable architecture — being able to shift variability from the deployment to the build phase, where defects do not impact uptime.
+This is one of the goals of an immutable architecture — being able to shift variability from the deployment to the build phase, where defects don’t impact uptime.
 Containers are the best way to achieve this.

 Some final considerations

 The downside of this approach, however, is that it’s more technically demanding.
-It requires skill sets that organizations like the federal government do not, in general, currently possess and places them in direct competition with private industry for scarce talent.
+It requires skill sets that organizations like the federal government don’t, in general, currently possess and places them in direct competition with private industry for scarce talent.
 New technology also raises new security concerns — how do you continue to protect yourself and your users?
 In today’s world the safekeeping of personal data is paramount.
 You only have to look at the news to see the consequences of indifference.

 That’s not to say that containerization is beyond any organization; rather, it’s simply acknowledging that initial help may have to come from outside and that there will be ramp-up time.
 In fact, containerization is important for a different reason: technological adoption functions as a signaling mechanism.
 Organizations all want to hire top talent to drive innovation and technological adoption, but that top talent wants to work with modern technology and processes.
 Adopting a containerization architecture is a great step into that virtuous cycle.